 2018 Flame Thrower Honorees

-Carmarion D. Anderson is a vibrant and visible person who has worked tirelessly to spread the Gospel of Inclusion to the world.
+Carmarion D. Anderson is a vibrant and visible Trans* person of color who has worked tirelessly to spread the Gospel of Inclusion to the world.
 Having been reared in the Church of God in Christ, a Pentecostal-Holiness Christian denomination, Carmarion accepted her calling into ministry as a young teenager.
 It was during this time she truly discovered herself and became an Ambassador for Christ.
 As an advocate, Carmarion is the Executive Director of Black Transwomen, Inc., a national nonprofit 501 (c)(3) organization with a mission to uplift the voice, heart, and soul of black transwomen.
 As well, a Prevention Public Health Consultant with a focus on HIV/AIDS and other health disparities in marginalized communities.
 Carmarion graciously serves The Fellowship of Affirming Ministries, Inc., under the leadership of Presiding Bishop Yvette Flunder, as the National Moderator for TransSaints, and is a proud chartered/associate minister at Living Faith Covenant Church, Dallas, Texas.
 Carmarion resides in Austin, Texas, and is the proud parent of one son and an adorable grandson.

 A. Cornelius Baker